-Tendring comprises of varied historic landscape character areas, as assessed in 2008 by Essex County Council for the Tendring Historic Environment Characterisation Project.
-These areas are typically divided by the inland arable plateau and coastal towns, ports and estuaries.
+Tendring has a varied historic landscape character, which was described in detail in Essex County Council's 'Tendring Historic Environment Characterisation Project'.
+This project organised the district into distinct areas, roughly divided into those forming Tendring's inland arable plateau, those comprising the coastal port towns, and those covering the district's estuaries.